-Dr. Virginia McDermott

-Associate Professor of Communication

-Strategic Communication Graduate
+Mr. Bradley Lambert Associate Professor of Communication Director of Strategic Communication Graduate Program 336.841.9332 blambert@highpoint.edu

-Program Director

-336.841.9384

-ginny@highpoint.edu

 The Master's Degree in Strategic Communication at High Point University provides students the foundation to create, implement, and evaluate communication campaigns, programs, and training seminars.
-In addition to coursework in either Health Communication, Public Relations, or Political Communication, students graduate with mastery level knowledge in three areas: the theories that explain why and how messages work; the technical and production skills to create campaign materials; and the research skills to evaluate the success of the campaign.
+In addition to coursework in areas such as health communication, public relations, and political communication, students graduate with mastery level knowledge in three areas: the theories that explain why and how messages work; the technical and production skills to create campaign materials; and the research skills to evaluate the success of the campaign.